Connectivity and equilibrium in random games: Deterministic graphs

-Note that for a collection of edge disjoint edges, the events that they play indifferent matching pennies are independent and therefore the probability that the game has PNE is bounded by:
+For a collection of $m$ vertex disjoint edges, observe that the events that each of them is an indifferent matching pennies game are independent.
+Hence, the probability that the game has a PNE is upper bounded by the probability that none of these edges is an indifferent matching pennies game, which is upper bounded by

-For the second statement of the theorem note that if there are $m$ bounded $d$ edges, then there are at least $m/(2d)$ vertex disjoint bounded $d$ edges.
+For the second claim of the theorem note that, if there are $m$ $d$-bounded edges, then there must be at least $m/(2d)$ vertex disjoint $d$-bounded edges.

-The algorithmic statement follows from the fact that we may explore all edges of the graphs in complexity ${n \choose 2}$ to find the $d$-bounded edges.
-Then in time $O(m 2^{d+2})$ we can check if any of these edges play indifferent matching pennies.
+The algorithmic statement follows from the fact that we may find all nodes with degree \mbox{$\le$}$d$ in time $O(n^2)$, and then find all edges joining two such nodes in another $O(n^2)$ time, with the use of the appropriate data structures; these edges are the $d$-bounded edges of the graph.
+Then in time $O(m 2^{d+2})$ we can check if the endpoints of any such edge play an indifferent matching pennies game.

-The final statement has a similar proof where now the potential witnesses are the edges of $\E$. \end{proof}
+The final claim of the theorem has a similar proof where now the potential witnesses for the nonexistence of a PNE are the edges in $\E$. \end{pf*}

-Many random graphical games on deterministic graphs such as players arranged on a line, grid, or any other bounded degree graph (with $\omega(1)$ edges) are special cases of the above theorem and hence are unlikely to have PNE asymptotically.
+Many random graphical games on deterministic graphs such as players arranged on a line, grid, or any other bounded degree graph [with $\omega(1)$ edges] are special cases of the above theorem and hence are unlikely to have PNE asymptotically.

 \begin{appendix}